gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 be an issue, since nothing is preventing that company from censoring certain transactions or even stealing funds!
 Web3 was made to be _trustless_ and _decentralized_, let's make it that way 😎.

-Now that we've burnt funds on Sepolia, we can generate a proof of the burning and use that to trigger the minting of tokens in our USC on the Creditcoin side:
+Now that we've burnt funds on Sepolia, we can use that transaction to request a mint in our USC contract, this also includes generating the proof for the Oracle using the Creditcoin proof generator library.

+All these steps are condensed in the `submit_query` script, which is run like this:

 ```sh
 yarn submit_query                                      \